Dynamically stable optical trapping of thermophoretically active Janus colloids: Dynamically stable optical trapping

 \subsection{Delocalized confinement}

 At a relatively high laser power, $\mathbfit{F}_{\mathrm{t}}$ becomes stronger and dominates the optical force to push a JP away from the focal point to a radial distance, where $\mathbfit{F}_{\mathrm{t}}$ is balanced by the optical forces $\mathbfit{F}_{\mathrm{g}}$ and $\mathbfit{F}_{\mathrm{s}}$ at a much lower $z$-plane (Figure \ref{fig:DynamicallyStableTrapping}(d)).
 Therefore, the JP traverses within an annular region with its orientational diffusion, avoiding the center of the trap (Video S3).
 The recorded trajectories exhibit annular confinement of the JP, which rarely crosses the center.
-Consequently, the one-dimensional position distributions become bimodal, exhibiting two peaks that shift apart as the diameter of the annulus increases with $P$ (Figure \ref{fig:DynamicallyStableTrapping}(e), S3(d)).
-The distortions in $p(x)$ in the experimentally captured data are due to the effect of polarization of the trapping laser \cite{gaoSimulationExperimentTrapping2022}.
-In this case, $U(x)$ exhibits two minima and fits well with the quartic function $A x^2 (x^2 - 2 x_{\mathrm{c}}^2)$, indicating effective harmonic confinement along the radial direction at $r = x_{\mathrm{c}}$, which increases with $P$ (Figure \ref{fig:DynamicallyStableTrapping}(f), S3(e)).
+Consequently, the one-dimensional position distributions become bimodal, exhibiting two peaks that shift apart as the diameter of the annulus increases with $P$ (Figure \ref{fig:DynamicallyStableTrapping}(e), S5(d)).
+Distortions in $p (x)$ in the experimental data arising from the polarization of the trapping laser beam are more pronounced here (Supporting Information).
+Otherwise, the one-dimensional effective potential, typically denoted by $U_{\text{eff}}(x)$, exhibits two minima and fits well with the quartic function $A x^2 (x^2 - 2 x_{\mathrm{c}}^2)$ in this case, indicating effective harmonic confinement along the radial direction at $r = x_{\mathrm{c}}$, which increases with $P$ (Figure \ref{fig:DynamicallyStableTrapping}(f), S5(e)).

 This crossover from localized trapping near the focal point with a Boltzmann-like position distribution to delocalized confinement in an annular region exhibiting bimodal position distribution is similar to the dynamical crossover observed in the HBABP model \cite{Pototsky2012, Basu2019, Malakar2020} and in other types of synthetic ABPs under harmonic confinements \cite{Takatori2016, schmidtNonequilibriumPropertiesActive2021, Buttinoni2022}.